Closing a Credit Card That Still Has a Balance

 What Happens After the Credit Card Is Closed

 Once you've closed your credit card, you won't be able to make purchases on your credit card.
 And you'll probably lose any credit card rewards you've accumulated.
 Don't forget about your credit card payments after you've closed your credit card.
 You're still required to make your monthly minimum payment by the due date.

 If you're late on a payment, you face the same consequences: face late fees, late notices on your credit report, and penalty rate increase.

 Closing your credit card doesn't alleviate you from monthly interest.
 Your balance will still be charged interest each month until your credit card balance is completely paid off.
 If you make only the minimum payment on your credit card, it will take you longer to pay off the credit card, and you'll pay more interest than if you doubled up on payments and paid your balance faster.

 Waiting Until the Card Is Paid Off

 You shouldn't let the fear of a potential loss of credit score points make you keep a credit card open.
 Here's why.
 You may need to close the credit card, for example, if you can't curb your credit card spending and you're getting into debt.

 A temporary drop in your credit score is preferable to being knee deep in debt you can't afford.
 Not only that, the loss of points that comes from closing a credit card with a balance can be recovered over time as you pay off your balance.
-Consider your overall long-term financial health as you make the decision to close a credit card that has a balance.
+Consider your overall long-term financial health as you decide to close a credit card that has a balance.